k499wang/k3vinsite/src/pages/posts/post-1.md

 ---
-layout: ../../layouts/blog.astro
+layout: ../../layouts/Blog.astro
-title: "Sample Post"
+title: "What I Learned"
-date: "2023-10-05"
+date: "2024-10-13"
-description: "This is a sample blog post."
+description: "This is Kevin's first post on his learnings on the perfect beginners DevOps project"
 author: "Kevin"
 ---

-# Sample Post
+# Introduction

 Welcome to my blog!
-This is a sample post to demonstrate how to import a layout in markdown.
+This is a blog post illustrating what I learned from learning how to setup a blog post

 ## Introduction